MrRobinOfficial/Guide-UnrealEngine/README.md

 ![Pointers](static/img/Pointers.png)

 And lastly, we have pointers.
 This section, will go over about raw pointers and smart pointers.
-If you have no clue about pointers, highly recommend watching Cherno video about [pointers](https://www.youtube.com/watch?v=DTxHyVn0ODg).
+If you have no clue about pointers, highly recommend watching [Cherno about pointers](https://www.youtube.com/watch?v=DTxHyVn0ODg).

 Pointers and references are similar in that they both refer to variables, but there's one key difference.
 Pointers are **indirect references**, meaning they can change throughout the code, pointing to different variables.
 On the other hand, regular references are direct and can only refer to the specific variable they were initialized with.